markjnkim/es_mod/03-javascript/content/lesson-1-basics.md

 ## Manipulate data with functions, variables, and operators

-While the last step was about creating data and functionality and putting them to use, this step is going to be all about manipulating data using **operators**.
+While the last step was about understanding functions, storing data in variables, and putting them both to use, this step is going to be all about manipulating data using **operators**.

 By the end of this step, we'll be able to execute our `fight()` function and have our robot attack an enemy and have the enemy attack our robot.
+So let's start by asking ourselves: What do we need in order to make this happen?

+In order for our robot's to battle each other, they are going to require some type of data of tracking their overall health values.
+What